kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_shelter_and_clothing.txt

 In cold environments, remove or add layers as needed to prevent sweating while staying warm.

-In warm environments, you may only need to wear a base and middle layer.
+In warm environments, you may only need to wear a base layer.
 But you should always pack rain gear, such as an emergency poncho, in case of sudden weather changes.

 If you need extra insulation in a pinch, stuff your clothing with dry leaves, grass, or other insulating materials.